 (ii) Location and Design.
 All Micro-Retail units shall be on the ground floor, independently and directly accessed from a public right-of-way or a publicly-accessible open space, and designed to be accessed and operated independently from other spaces or uses on the subject property.
 For projects adjacent to Privately Owned Publicly Accessible Open Spaces, free standing kiosks are allowed to meet this requirement through Planning Commission approval through a 309 exception.

 (iii) Exemption.
-Any projects providing ground floor uses that are larger than 1,000 gross square feet and defined as Arts Activities, Child Care Facility, Community Facility, Instructional Service, Public Facility, School or Social Service are exempt from the Micro-Retail requirement.
+Any projects providing ground floor uses that are larger than 1,000 gross square feet and defined as Arts Activities, Child Care Facility, Community Facility, Public Facility, School or Social Service are exempt from the Micro-Retail requirement.

 (iv) Exceptions.
 Exceptions to the micro-retail requirement may be granted pursuant to the procedures of Section 309.